April 2014 Ürümqi attack

 On 30 April 2014, a bomb-and-knife attack occurred in the Chinese city of Ürümqi, Xinjiang.
 The terrorist attack killed 3 people, and injured 79 others.
 The attack coincided with the conclusion of a visit by Xi Jinping, General Secretary of the Chinese Communist Party to the region.

 At approximately 7:10 pm local time, a pair of assailants attacked passengers with knives and detonated explosives at the city's railway station.
 Police closed off all entrances to the station in the immediate aftermath of the attack, but it was reopened at 9 pm with increased security.
 The number of perpetrators involved in the attack is unknown, but 2 individuals are suspected.
-The Turkestan Islamic Party claimed responsibility.
+The Turkistan Islamic Party claimed responsibility.

 Background

 The attack occurred on the final day of Xi Jinping's 4-day tour of the region.
 A day prior, he labelled Xinjiang the "front line against terrorism" during a visit to the nearby city of Kashgar, and vowed to take a hardline against terrorism and violence attributed to Muslim Uyghur separatists, which killed at least 100 people over the past year.
 It is not known if Xi was still in the province when the attack took place.
 On the morning of the attack, he visited a mosque – located 2 km away from the railway station – and urged religious leaders to foster harmony among the people in Xinjiang by giving followers a better understanding of religious teachings.